mmistakes/jekyll-theme-hpstr/_posts/2018-06-01-on-RT-and-FP.markdown

 ```

 ## Breaking RT: Exceptions
-When we define a function `f: A => B` we expect this function to return an output `b: B` for every input `a: A`.
+When we define a function `f: A => B`, we expect this function to return an output `b: B` for every input `a: A`.
 If in the implementation of `f` we introduce a `throw` or an `assert`, or rely on `null`, we end up with our computation breaking the contract we established when we defined `f`.
-The behavior of code throwing exceptions is not referential transparent, as you can see from the following example
+The behavior of code throwing exceptions is not Referentially Transparent, as you can see from the following example